We are Greater Cincinnati’s nonprofit devoted to positively changing lives in the fight against HIV/AIDS.

 Adam Reilly has worked in HIV prevention and with people living with HIV for more than 17 years.
 His experience includes HIV testing, counseling and both individual and group support services.
 A longtime harm reduction advocate, Adam helped launch syringe exchange efforts in Cincinnati and played a key role in the passage of Ohio’s 2014 law expanding syringe access statewide.

 He was named “Advocate of the Year” in CityBeat’s 2011 Best of the City issue, received the Oscar Armstrong Award from Public Allies in 2013, and led The Cincinnati Exchange Project to win the Cincinnati Business Courier’s 2015 Health Care Heroes award.
 Adam is a fellow with Caring Ambassadors and serves on the steering committee for the Ohio Health Modernization Movement.
-He has led Caraconference planning for the past seven years.
+He has led Caracole’s Caraconference planning for the past eight years.

 Please contact the symposium organizer Adam Reilly at [email protected].